Psychological and Behavioural Sciences

 Undergraduates can join active research groups, such as the behavioural science lab and field studies run by Christ’s Director of Studies, Professor Theresa Marteau.
 These look at how changing behaviour can improve population health and are widely popular with students.

 PBS graduates to date have gone on to study for further degrees, or to work as research or care assistants with a view to training as clinical psychologists.
+Information about becoming a psychologist is available on the British Pscyhological Society website.

 The PBS course (or ‘tripos’) is a three-year degree.
 Please visit the University website for full details of the Psychological and Behavioural Sciences course content and structure.